Aum Shinrikyo: Doctrine

-Aum Shinrikyo is a syncretic belief system that draws upon Asahara's idiosyncratic interpretations of elements of early Indian Buddhism and Tibetan Buddhism, as well as Hinduism, taking Shiva as the main image of worship; it also incorporates Christian millennialist ideas, the theory and practice of yoga, and the writings of Nostradamus.
-Its founder, Shoko Asahara (born Chizuo Matsumoto), claimed that he sought to restore "original Buddhism" but employed Christian millennialist rhetoric.
+Aum Shinrikyo originally started out as a small Nichiren sect, being especially influenced by groups like Soka Gakkai and Nichiren Shōshū.
+Eventually it grew more syncretic, drawing upon Asahara's interpretations of elements in Early Buddhism and Tibetan tantric practices, as well as Hinduism, early on featuring Shiva prominently as the main image of worship; it also naturalized Christian millenarist ideas, and incorporated the writings of Nostradamus into their teaching.
+It has however, also been argued that Nichiren Buddhism has always had a Millenialist tendency, such as various Nichirenshugi doctrines, and that the Millenialism of Aum Shinrikyo itself may have Buddhist origins.

+Its founder, Shoko Asahara (born Chizuo Matsumoto), claimed that he sought to restore "original Buddhism," and also employed millennialist rhetoric.

-In 1992, Asahara published a foundational book, declaring himself to be "Christ", Japan's only fully enlightened master, as well as identifying himself as the "Lamb of God".
+In 1992, Asahara published a foundational book, declaring himself to be Maitreya, as well as "Christ", and Japan's only fully enlightened master, as well as identifying himself as the "Lamb of God" and Kalki.

-Asahara's purported mission was to take upon himself the sins of the world, and he claimed he could transfer spiritual power to his followers and ultimately take away their sins and bad deeds.
+Asahara's purported mission was to take upon himself the bad karma of the world, also claiming this could transfer spiritual power to his followers.
 While some scholars reject Aum Shinrikyo's claims of Buddhist characteristics and affiliations with Japanese Buddhism, other scholars refer to it as an offshoot of Japanese Buddhism, and this was how the movement generally defined and saw itself.

-Their teachings claimed a nuclear apocalypse was predicted to occur soon, as the result of a conspiracy involving Jewish financiers, Freemasons, and war profiteers.
+Asahara outlined a doomsday prophecy claiming an imminent nuclear apocalypse as the result of a conspiracy involving Jewish financiers, Freemasons, and war profiteers.
 The United States would lead a Western nuclear attack on Japan in 2000 or 2006, and WWIII would start.
 It would be fought with particle beam weapons.
-According to Robert Jay Lifton, an American psychiatrist and author:
+Asahara predicted the gathering at Armageddon would happen in 1997.
+Kaplan notes that in his lectures, Asahara referred to the United States as "The Beast" from the Book of Revelation, predicting it would be responsible for WWIII.
+Humanity would end, except for the elite few who joined Aum.
+Aum's mission was therefore to spread the word of salvation and prepare to survive these End Times.